fluxcd/website/content/en/docs/deploy-manage-flux/bootstrap/hostedgitlab.md

 ---
-title: "Bootstrap Flux with a privately hosted GitLab instance"
+title: "Bootstrap Flux on a privately hosted GitLab instance"
 description: Bootstrap Flux with a privately hosted GitLab instance
+linkTitle: Privately Hosted GitLab
 ---

 ## Before you begin